slackhq/SlackTextViewController/README.md

 ![Markdown Formatting](Screenshots/screenshot_markdown-formatting.png)

-You can register markdown formatting symbols so they can be easily be used to wrap a text selection, with the help of the  native contextual menu, aka `UIMenuController`.
-By enabling `autoCompleteFormatting`, any pending markdown closure symbol can be added automatically after double tapping on the keyboard spacebar, just like the native gesture to add a sentence period.
+You can register markdown formatting symbols so they can easily be used to wrap a text selection, with the help of the  native contextual menu, aka `UIMenuController`.
+This feature doesn't take care of the rendering of the markdown: it's sole purpose is to ease the formatting tools to the user.
+Optionally, you can enable `autoCompleteFormatting` so any pending markdown closure symbol can be added automatically after double tapping on the keyboard spacebar, just like the native gesture to add a sentence period.
+The sentence period is still being added as a fallback.

 ![Markdown Formatting Animated](Screenshots/screenshot_markdown-formatting.gif)

 #### 1. Registration